 Do Activities Together: Just because you’re long distance doesn’t mean you can’t Netflix and chill once in a while.
 Obviously the best aspects of movie night are impossible to replicate, but starting a movie together at the same time, texting throughout, and talking on the phone to share your thoughts right after is a great way to make you feel closer to that person.

 Be a Zen Master: Oftentimes in relationships, there are certain “little things” that may annoy you or mildly upset you, but you have to let them slide.
 Pick your battles.
 Don’t dwell on past grievances.
-Arguing over petty shit is for 19 year olds.
+Arguing over petty stuff like who’s picture she/you liked on Instagram is for 19 year olds.

-Avoid Cynicism: You’ll hear endless stories of failed med school relationships and have to sit through listening to idiots telling you its a horrible idea.
+Avoid Cynicism: You’ll hear endless stories of failed med school relationships and have to sit through idiots telling you its a horrible idea.
 They don’t know you, your girl, or the dynamic between you.
 Only YOU know what is best for you.
 Every relationship is unique, so don’t let the opinions of others get in the way.
+You’re a team.
 You determine your own happiness and success.

 Put in Equal Effort: Having a free weekend doesn’t automatically mean that they should drive to you each time simply because you’re in med school.
 If you’re doing distance, do the best you can to visit each other equally.
 Pay for gas sometimes if she drives to you.
 Don’t make her call you every time.
 Spoil her with dinner or whatever if she’s been good to you.
 She can’t be the only one making sacrifices.
 Sometimes you won’t be able to, but when you can, you’ve gotta make some comprises too or else you run the risk of her getting sick of your entitlement and ditching you.

-Make the Most of Your Time: Sleep in til 11.
-Make some bomb ass french toast for breakfast.
+Make the Most of Your Time: When you get a weekend together, take full advantage of it.
+Sleep in til 11.
+Make some bomb french toast for breakfast.
 Cook elaborate dinners.
 Treat yourself to deliciously shitty food.
 Get wasted and stay out dancing until two in the morning.
 Stay in and binge watch an entire season of your favorite series on a Saturday off.
 Drink three bottles of wine and build a fucking puzzle.
 Laugh as much as you can.
 And for the love of God, have sex like you’re about leave for a ten year prison sentence.

 What About the Other Side?